shakfu/cyfaust/README.md

 - Dual functional/oo design for box and signal api with minimal code duplication.

-- Implements Memorviews for read/write to numpy buffers
+- Implements [Memorviews](https://cython.readthedocs.io/en/latest/src/userguide/memoryviews.html) for read/write to numpy buffers

-- Both build variants can be packaged as a self-contained python wheel.
+- Both dynamic and static build variants can be packaged as a self-contained python wheel.

 ## Status